 So what does that actually have to do with anything, well a lot actually.

 The Bauer Hyperlites are some of the most comfortable skates on the market and it’s very hard to deny that.
 True and CCM both have elite end skates, but there out-of-box options just don’t compare with these skates.
 It could be said that the True Custom skates are slightly more comfortable, but it’s so close at this point it’s hard to make a huge claim towards one or the other.

 Aerofoam Pro Liner

 The new Aerofoam pro liner is one of the new features in the Hyperlite.
 It’s a moisture-wicking technology foam that is placed in optimal places to ensure comfort.

 The foam is placed throughout the ankle and foot.
 The foam is lighter than many of the other skates on the market.

 That comes down to your budget and how much you will be playing hockey.
 If you play hockey 4 to 5 times a week and can afford it, then yes these skates are the way to go.
 They are at the top of the line when it comes to out of box comfort and performance.

-Overall the Bauer Vapor Hyperlite hockey skates are a high end skate.
-There are many competing factors as to why one would argue in favor of getting these skates, but in reality it comes down to your personal wants and preferences.
+Overall the Bauer Vapor Hyperlite hockey skates are high-end skates.
+There are many competing factors as to why one would argue in favor of getting these skates, but in reality, it comes down to your personal wants and preferences.

 If you decide to go with these skates, you likely won’t regret it.
 But if you don’t, there’s no harm or foul in choosing another option on the market.
 The most important thing to remember is that you want to get a skate that you personally like.
 If you don’t like it, you’ll never be able to enjoy it as much as the next hockey player.